November 1, 2023

 Keeping your inbox organized is key to effective email management.
 Consider using labels or folders to group related messages together, and be sure to archive or delete messages you no longer need.

 If you work with a team or an assistant, you may need to collaborate on emails from time to time.
 A few email clients allow you to share access to your inbox or specific folders with other users, making it easy to work together on important messages.
-Some of them even let you chat and comment directly in an email conversation on collaborating on drafts like you would in Google Docs.
+Some of them even let you chat and comment directly in an email conversation or collaborate on drafts like you would in Google Docs.

 If you have multiple email aliases, make sure to add them all to your email client so you can send and receive messages from each of them.
 This will ensure that you don’t miss any important messages that are sent to one of your alternate addresses.